There are a total of five public hospitals in the Northern Territory. These are:

 This will mean that the Department of Health continues to be the system manager or "parent" of the NT's hospitals, but the Networks will focus on agreed service delivery and will be required to have separate and transparent financial reporting.

 The change to a structure with greater financial transparency is a requirement of the National Health Reform Agreement (NHRA).

-As Government Business Divisions, the Hospital Networks will be part of DoH and therefore continue to use corporate support and other services as part of the Department.
+As Government Business Divisions, the Hospital Networks are part of DoH and therefore continue to use corporate support and other services as part of the Department.

 Another requirement of the NHRA is the creation of Governing Councils to oversee the performance of the Hospital Network and bring community representation into hospital governance.

-Governing Councils will replace the existing hospital boards, which currently report to the Minister for Health.
-The new Governing Councils have been established via legislation and will also report to the Minister for Health.
-There will be one Governing Council for each Hospital Network in the NT.
+Governing Councils replaced the existing hospital boards, which reported to the Minister for Health.
+The Governing Councils have been established via legislation and also report to the Minister for Health.
+There is one Governing Council for each Hospital Network in the NT.

 The Minister for Health has appointed members and Chairs of the Top End and Central Australian Hospital Network Governing Councils.

-Darwin is also the base for the Northern Territory Clinical School (NTCS).
+Darwin is also the base for the NT Clinical Schools (NTCS).
 The school trains and provides placement opportunities for medical students from Flinders University and James Cook University.
 Additional campuses are located in Alice Springs, Katherine and Nhulunbuy to train students in a rural environment.